 To unpack a new Mercator Advisory Group white paper released this week, Credit Scoring, Fintech, and Consumer Loans: Why AI Scoring Models Do Not Replace the FICO Score, PaymentsJournal sat with Mercator’s Director of Credit Advisory Services Brian Riley to hear more about the origins of FICO’s scoring system and his perspective on its contrasting properties compared with a host of novel alternative scoring models.

-Riley was careful to note the baseline for understanding FICO Scores: FICO Scores are a measure of risk derived from data required by the Fair Credit Reporting Act, and other regulatory requirements.
+Riley was careful to note the baseline for understanding: they are a measure of risk derived from data required by the Fair Credit Reporting Act, and other regulatory requirements.
 “The FICO Score only uses data prescribed by the Fair Credit Reporting Act,” Riley explained.
 That data, which issuers supply to credit bureaus, does not contain any personal identification information (PII) or subjective content.

-Put another way, sex, age, ethnicity, religion, and other PII do not contribute to the FICO Score’s calibration.
+Put another way, sex, age, ethnicity, religion, and other PII do not contribute to the score’s calibration.

-- Payment history: 35% of a FICO Score is determined by a consumer’s track record of paying their accounts over time.
+- Payment history: 35% is determined by a consumer’s track record of paying their accounts over time.

-- Amount owed: 30% of a FICO Score is determined by how much debt a consumer carries in total.
+- Amount owed: 30% is determined by how much debt a consumer carries in total.

-- Length of credit history: 15% of a FICO Score is determined by the duration of credit history.
+- Length of credit history: 15% is determined by the duration of credit history.

-- Credit mix: 10% of a FICO Score is determined by the various types of credit a consumer might have (e.g., credit cards, mortgage, installment loans).
+- Credit mix: 10% is determined by the various types of credit a consumer might have (e.g., credit cards, mortgage, installment loans).

-- New credit: 10% of a FICO Score is determined by the recency with which a consumer has applied for new credit.
+- New credit: 10% is determined by the recency with which a consumer has applied for new credit.

 The FICO Score Is an Adaptive, Independent, Future-Proof Metric